Gliese 86: Stellar components

 The primary companion (Gliese 86 A) is a K-type main-sequence star of spectral type K1V.
 The characteristics in comparison to the Sun are 83% the mass, 79% the radius, and 50% the luminosity.
 The star has a close-orbiting massive Jovian planet.

 Gliese 86 B is a white dwarf located around 21 AU from the primary star, making the Gliese 86 system one of the tightest binaries known to host an extrasolar planet.
 It was discovered in 2001 and initially suspected to be a brown dwarf, but high contrast observations in 2005 suggested that the object is probably a white dwarf, as its spectrum does not exhibit molecular absorption features which are typical of brown dwarfs.
 Assuming the white dwarf has a mass about half that of the Sun and that the linear trend observed in radial velocity measurements is due to Gliese 86 B, a plausible orbit for this star around Gliese 86 A has a semimajor axis of 18.42 AU and an eccentricity of 0.3974.
 When both stars were on the main sequence, the separation between the two stars was closer, at around 9 AU.
-More precise measurements for the white dwarf give it a mass of 55% the mass of the Sun and a temperature of around 8200 K.
+More precise measurements for the white dwarf give it a mass of 55% the mass of the Sun and a temperature of around 8200 K. It is likely to have been an A5 star when on the main sequence.